 Bender Builders, Inc., has earned its reputation as the best barn straighteners in the Midwest.
-For a quarter of a century, Bender Builders has been straightening barns and repairing farm buildings, saving barns that others said would have to come down.
+For nearly a half-century, Bender Builders has been straightening barns and repairing farm buildings, saving barns that others said would have to come down.
 It's no wonder that they are so known and well respected by all the major insurance companies who handle farm-building claims.

-Denny Bender, co-owner of Bender Builders, grew up on a farm in central Wisconsin.
-He understands the demands to get the first crop in so the second crop can start growing, and he schedules repairs around your crop season.
+Kyle understands the demands to get the first crop in so the second crop can start growing, and he schedules repairs around your crop season.
 He also is very conscientious about saving buildings that have been in the family for generations.
-Denny is no stranger to the fact that pride and hard work make up the backbone of a farm family.
-He carries this pride and hard work from his childhood days on a farm into the repair and straightening of your barns and buildings to keep them standing for years to come.
-Denny's son Kyle is co-owner and in charge of day to day operations, he will most likely be your contact.
-Kyle did not grow up on a farm, he grew up working on barn since he was 12 years old.
+Kyle is no stranger to the fact that pride and hard work make up the backbone of a farm family.
+He carries this pride and hard work from his childhood days working closely with his dad into the repair and straightening of your barns and buildings to keep them standing for years to come.
+Kyle did not grow up on a farm, but he grew up working on barns since he was 12 years old.

 Specifically, Bender Builders raises structural framing, replaces sills, repairs wall posts, shifts roof systems back to their original position, and repairs or replaces all other structural members.
 They install ribbed metal roofing, repair and replace stone and concrete block walls, raise, hold and shift structures while masons replace poured walls.

 Most projects are bid so you know exactly what your costs are, with no hidden fees at the end of the project.
 Approximate bids can be given if Bender Builders is provided with digital or print photos.
 For exact costs, an on-site inspection is required.